 It's important to feed both hay and concentrates by weight not by volume.
 Although it will be difficult to determine the weight of the hay your horse eats if it is eating free choice from a round bale, you can estimate the weight of the hay your horse is eating if you're using small square bales.
 Why is this important?
 Generally, owners throw their horses a 'few flakes' of hay for each meal.
 But not all small squares are of equal weight.

-Weighing grain concentrates is important... too.
+Weighing grain concentrates is important too.
 Most caretakers use the scoop method.
 But horse feed companies recommend feeding by weight and calculate recommended portions by body weight.
-If you just go by eye, you may be under or over-feeding your horse.
-At least weigh the portions to calculate the amount, then mark your scoop so you're feeding the same amount each time.
+If you just go by eye, you may be under- or over-feeding your horse.
+Weigh the portions at least once, to calculate the recommended amount for your horse, and then make a mark on your scoop, so you know you're feeding the same amount each time.

 06 of 10